This information pertains to the SCC3-e1 kit (current production version).

 These modifications should be performed by someone with a fair level of electronics skills, they involve tracing signals on a circuit board, detailed soldering work and mechanical work.
 The high currents involved in this project can cause risk of burns and fire hazards.
 Protective over-current devices (switches and fuses or circuit breakers) should always be used on the PV and battery wiring.

-This circuit has been field-tested for several years in an off-grid house, it will work reliably if it is built correctly.
+This circuit has been field-tested for many years in an off-grid house, it will work reliably if it is built correctly.

 Resistors R24 and R25 on the SCC3-e1 board should be changed to new values.
 R24 should be 6.8K and R25 should be 3.3K.
-These two resistors work in conjuction with the capacitance of the MOSFET gates to low-pass the gate drive signal just enough that radio frequency emissions are not created in the high current signal lines when they switch on and off.
+These two resistors work in conjuction with the capacitance of the MOSFET gates to lower the frequency response of the gate drive signal, that greatly reduces the amount of radio frequency emissions created when switching the high current power lines on and off.

 When running the modified SCC3 at higher currents, it is important to mount the SCC3 thermistor in thermal contact with the battery.
 This wiring is is visible in the photo as a red/black twisted pair.
 A 2 pin connector and matching header were used to allow easy removal of the thermistor wires.